 - I see a lot of people putting cumin and chili powder on these, but, for me, those flavors (and aromas) are just too dominant for an everyday thing.
 No accounting for taste.
 You can see I scored these a little, too.

 - I don’t chase the smoke ring, never really cared that much.
+It is not an indication of flavor.
 It shows up sometimes.

 - You can see the grate marks from the screen I put in the smoker, no pan under these, just the fire off to the side in the old Weber.
 Good times.